timvisee/ffsend/ROADMAP.md

 - Implement a quiet `-q` mode
 - Update all dependencies
 - Check all TODOs, solve them when possible
+- Allow multi file uploads (select more than one file or directory)

 # Future releases
 - Color usage flag